Upcoming events

 See what past exchange students said about us

-I have a lot of good memories of the Czech Technical University (CTU), but the first thing I have to emphasize is the International Student Club (ISC).
+I have a lot of good memories of the Czech Technical University (CTU), but the first thing I have to emphasize is the Erasmus Student Network (ESN).
 Due to the nice and friendly atmosphere I could feel since the beginning.

 It has been an unbelievable experience for me that I recommend to every Erasmus student for sure!